ogradyc01/GoldenCheetah/UG_Preferences_General.md

 _Select:_ `Menu Bar -> Tools -> Options...` to get to the 'Options' Popup.

-Here you configure central parameters which are used by GoldenCheetah in different places.
+Here you configure central parameters which are used by GoldenCheetah in different places and which are valid for ALL ATHLETES:

 ![Preferences General](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/PreferencesGeneral.jpg)